roleoroleo/yi-hack-MStar/README.md

 - The OMX ALSA library reads audio in 16-bit 16000Hz stereo, one channel is just empty.
 To reduce streaming bandwidth the TinyAlsa replacement library converts the stereo data to mono.
 - To reduce streaming bandwidth even further, the 16-bit PCM data is converted to 8-bit uLaw and finally results in 128kbit/s.

-### RTSP audio support:
-The datapath of the audio is as follows:
-Mic -> ADC -> Kernel sound driver -> TinyAlsa lib -> OMX ALSA plugin -> Camera application (rmm)

-To maintain audio support for the original Yi application, the audio should be cloned at one of the steps with the following in mind:
-- Kernel driver can be used by 1 "sink"
-- TinyAlsa can only openend by one "sink"
-- OMX libs are closed source and are not compatible with the "available" I1 SDK.

-Audio support is implemented by replacing the original TinyAlsa library with a version that copies the read audio frames to a pipe.
-This pipe is read by the RTSP server.
-The RTSP server uses a patched WAVFileSource to read the audio data from the pipe.
-(Since it tries to read the WAV header 2x I saw no (quick) other way than to hardcode the PCM format into the WAVFileSource code.)

-Additionally:
-- The OMX ALSA library reads audio in 16-bit 16000Hz stereo, one channel is just empty.
-To reduce streaming bandwidth the TinyAlsa replacement library converts the stereo data to mono.
-- To reduce streaming bandwidth even further, the 16-bit PCM data is converted to 8-bit uLaw and finally results in 128kbit/s.

 ## Table of Contents

 - [Contributing](#contributing-and-bug-reports)